Storm Eunice forces hundreds of schools to close - see how your area is affected

 Two of the most severe red weather warnings are in place in the south west of England, London and the south East for 100mph winds, with other warnings covering the whole of the UK as 90mph gales hit.

-Nearly 200 schools in Cornwall have been closed as the storm made landfall in England this morning, while pupils in Bristol and Somerset have also been told to stay home.
+Nearly 200 schools in Cornwall have been closed as the storm made landfall in England this morning, while pupils in Bristol and Somerset have also been told to stay at home.

 More than 250 schools are listed as closed by Devon County Council and select schools in Dorset, Herefordshire, the Isle of Wight, Oxfordshire, Suffolk and Wiltshire have also cancelled face-to-face teaching for the day.